What is the Office of the Sport Integrity Commissioner (OSIC)?

 What authority does the OSIC have?

-Per the contractual mandate received from Government of Canada, the OSIC has the authority to administer the UCCMS and to recommend the imposition of Sanctions (as defined under the UCCMS) against participants under the authority of Abuse-Free Sport Program Signatories.
+Per the contractual mandate received from Government of Canada, the OSIC has the authority to administer the UCCMS and to receive complaints/reports regarding alleged violations of the UCCMS by participants under the authority of Abuse-Free Sport Program Signatories.
 As a result of the Abuse-Free Sport complaint management process, directly enforceable sanctions could be imposed by the Director of Sanctions and Outcomes (DSO).

 You can find more information about the authority of the OSIC here.

 Complaints/Report that relate to matters that occurred prior to the adoption of the UCCMS are called “Historical Cases”.
 Historical Cases will be initially reviewed by the OSIC when received and, subject to the OSIC's Policies and Procedures, will be assessed through a number of factors to determine if OSIC has authority and what the applicable next steps may be.

 You can find more information about Historical Cases here.

 You can find more information about the OSIC Policies and Procedures here.

 Program Signatories are national sport organizations, multi-sport organizations and/or other sport organizations that have adopted the UCCMS and have retained the services of the OSIC and Abuse-Free Sport for the implementation of their safe sport framework.

 More information and a list of Program Signatories updated regularly is available here.